williamh01/CS3200-final-project/README.md

 Description of the user interface requirements: The user will be able to view all the users, reviews, and restaurants.
 The user's list can add, edit, view, and delete a user and while viewing a particular user, the list of reviews made from the user is displayed.
 The review's list can add, edit, and delete a review.
 The restaurant's list can add, edit, view, and delete a restaurant and while viewing a restaurant, the list of reviews made to the restaurant is displayed.
 The user can also navigate to a cuisine tab where a cuisine can be inputed and the restaurants will be filtered according to the cuisine.

 The code is in the github branch from this repository called code.

+Disclaimer: The code is made in React and using the firebase firestore database.